 The Company's Thailand concession holding entities are assessed in accordance with the Thai PITA.
-Taxable profits are subject to 50% tax rate under PITA.
-During the Q2 2023 period, the Company registered a recovery of US\$19 million related to the unwinding of deferred tax liability arising from the fair value of the Mubadala Acquisition's Purchase Price Allocation ("PPA") recognised in Q1 2023 period.
+Taxable profits are subject to a 50% tax rate under PITA.
+During Q3 2023, the Company registered a recovery of US\$7.7 million related to the unwinding of deferred tax liability arising from the fair value of the Mubadala Acquisition's Purchase Price Allocation ("PPA") recognised in Q1 2023.